-- Pediatric Advanced Life Support Provider Manual.
-Chameides L, Samson RA, Schexnayder SM, Hazinski MF (Eds), American Heart Association, Subcommittee on Pediatric Resuscitation, Dallas, 2011, p.69.
+- Pediatric Advanced Life Support Provider Manual, Chameides L, Samson RA, Schexnayder SM, Hazinski MF (Eds), American Heart Association, Dallas 2011. p.69.

 - Bell LM.
 Shock.
 In: Textbook of Pediatric Emergency Medicine, 6th, Fleisher GR, Ludwig S, Henretig FM (Eds), Lippincott Williams & Wilkins, Philadelphia 2010. p.46.